syncfusion-content/fileformat-docs/File-Formats/Licensing/licensing-errors.md

 If the application is registered with an invalid key, another version of license key, or another platform's license key, the following error message will pop up when launching the application.

-This error message will be shown if the license key is invalid.
-It is possible that the key is for another platform or for an older version.

 **Error Message:** The included Syncfusion license is invalid.
 Please refer to this help topic(https://help.syncfusion.com/es/licensing/invalid/) for more information.

 **Solution:** Generate a valid license key from here [Licensed users](https://www.syncfusion.com/account/downloads) or [Trial users](https://www.syncfusion.com/account/manage-trials/downloads) for a specific version and platform.